tatthien/digital-garden/docs/reflect-in-go.md

+---
+title: Relect in go
+category: Golang
+---

 # Reflect in Go

-This example code shows us how to extract everything from a struct.
+This example code shows us how to extract everything from a struct using [reflect](https://pkg.go.dev/reflect) package.

 ```go
 package main